- 2018-6-20: HMTT v4 is now stable. Spec CPU2017 SPECrate benchmarks are collected for future use.

 HMTT (Hybrid Memory Trace Tool) adopts a DIMM-snooping mechanism to snoop on memory bus and a software-controlled tracing mechanism to inject semantic information into normal memory trace.
 To the best of our knowledge, the HMTT system is the first hardware tracing system capable of correlating memory trace with high-level events.
 Comprehensive validations and evaluations show that the HMTT system has both hardware’s (e.g., no distortion or pollution) and software’s advantages (e.g., flexibility and more information).

-Since 2006, HMTT has envolved from DDR1 to DDR3 in more than 10 years.
-Current DDR3 version is in use.
-A DDR4 version of HMTT has passed elementary test.
+Since 2006, HMTT has envolved from DDR1 to DDR4 in more than 10 years.
+Current DDR4 version is in use.

 HMTT is now maintained by system architecture Lab of ACS,ICT, which is led by professor Mingyu Chen.
 We are open for both industry and acdamic collaboration.
 In fact, many research groups had used the trace collected by HMTT.

-- Supports DDR3 UDIMM/RDIMM/LRDIMM Interface on multiple platforms, e.g., Intel, AMD, Loongson,ARM64
+- Supports DDR4 UDIMM/RDIMM memory on multiple platforms, e.g., Intel, AMD.

 - Be able to collecct full system off-chip memory traces with semantic information, including commercial applications